2021 Abu Dhabi Grand Prix: Start and opening laps

-The race started at 17:00 local time on Sunday 12 December.
-Hamilton immediately took the lead from Verstappen on the race start, prompting Verstappen to attempt to regain his position at the turn 6-7 chicane.
-Verstappen's trajectory and later braking took him from the inside to the outside of the track to overtake Hamilton, who cut turn 7 rather than concede the corner, arguing Verstappen forced him off, and Hamilton re-joined considerably further ahead of Verstappen than he was before the corner.
-Arguing that he should have ceded the position to Verstappen, Red Bull Racing protested the racing line taken by Hamilton, and were told by radio that Hamilton had ultimately given back any advantage gained.
-The incident was referred to the stewards, which concluded that no further investigation was necessary.
+The race started at 17:00 local time on Sunday, 12 December with an attendance of 153,000.
+Hamilton immediately took the lead from Verstappen on the main straight.
+Verstappen attempted an overtake at the turn 6-7 chicane on the inside.
+Verstappen's trajectory and late braking took him to the far outside of the track, Hamilton, still on the right, cut turn 7, claiming that Verstappen forced him off.
+Hamilton re-joined considerably further ahead of Verstappen than where he was before the corner.
+Red Bull Racing protested, arguing that he should have ceded the position to Verstappen, but were told by radio that Hamilton had ultimately given back any advantage gained.
+The incident was referred to the stewards, who decided that no further investigation was necessary, something Horner called "a total lack of consistency" mid-race.
 Hamilton then utilised the durability of his medium-compound tyres to extend his lead over Verstappen, whose soft-compound tyres were suffering from greater degradation.

-Pit-stops and virtual safety car
+Pit stops and virtual safety car

 Verstappen made his stop at the end of lap 13 with Hamilton following suit one lap later, both opting for a set of the hardest tyres.
-The lead drivers pitting elevated Pérez to first, with the Mexican driver being informed his strategy was to hold up Hamilton for Verstappen to catch up.
-Hamilton caught up on lap 20; a spirited defence from Pérez allowed Verstappen to significantly close the gap from about 11 seconds after the pits to 1.3 seconds.
-Verstappen was unable to take advantage of it, with Hamilton's superior pace extending the gap to four seconds by the midpoint of the race.
+This elevated Pérez to P1, with the Mexican driver being instructed on radio to hold Hamilton up to allow for Verstappen to catch up.
+This reduced the gap between the contenders from about 11 seconds after the pits to 1.3 seconds on lap 21.
+Hamilton proceeded to extend the gap again to four seconds by the midpoint of the race.

-On lap 26, Alfa Romeo's Räikkönen collided with the barriers at turn 6, prompting his retirement due to brake issues in his 349th and final Formula One race.
+On lap 26, Alfa Romeo's Räikkönen collided with the barriers at turn 6 due to brake issues, prompting his retirement in his 349th and final Formula One race.
 On the same lap, Russell retired in his final race for Williams due to gearbox issues.
-On lap 35, Giovinazzi retired his car alongside the track for the same reason as Russell, which triggered a brief virtual safety car period.
-Red Bull used this opportunity to bring Verstappen in for a fresh set of the hard-compound tyres without losing track position; Mercedes, not wishing to give up track position, directed Hamilton to stay out.
-Using the advantage of fresher tyres, Verstappen gradually reduced the post-stop deficit from seventeen seconds to eleven, but not at a rate which would have been sufficient to catch Hamilton before the end of the race.
+On lap 35, Giovinazzi retired his car alongside the track for the same reason as Russell, triggering a brief virtual safety car period.
+Red Bull used this opportunity to pit Verstappen in for a fresh set of the hard-compound tyres without losing track position; Mercedes, wary to give up track position, did not pit Hamilton.
+Though Verstappen gradually reduced the post-stop deficit from seventeen seconds to eleven, he was not on track to catch Hamilton before the end of the race.